emhaye/IP-Finder/README.md

 ### Where is IP Finder's data retrieved from?

+**Flag Icons:**
-**Flag Icons:** featuring thousands of high-quality flags, covering every country in the world.
+Featuring thousands of high-quality flags, covering every country in the world.

 > Flag Icons used in IP Finder's extension are courtesy of: [gosquared.com](http://gosquared.com)

+**IP Data:**
-**IP Data:** ipinfo.io IP lookup API to quickly and simply integrate IP geolocation.
+ipinfo.io IP lookup API to quickly and simply integrate IP geolocation.

 > IP Data used for API calls are courtesy of: [ipinfo.io](http://ipinfo.io/) & [icanhazip.com](http://icanhazip.com)

+**Map Image:**
-**Map Image:** google maps provides geographic data such as geocoding, directions, elevation, place and time zone information.
+Google maps provides geographic data such as geocoding, directions, elevation, place and time zone information.

 > The Geolocation Map Tile Image is courtesy of: [Google Maps](https://www.google.com/maps).